 If you arrive on safari when the Green Season is underway, you'll be blessed with a more colorful safari experience.
 Some, or most, of the classically dry scrublands and grasses will have come to life and turned green.
 For photographers, this can make for some more lively images.

-"On one trip to Africa I visited Tanzania and Botswana at the start of their Green Seasons.
+"On one of my trips to Africa, I visited Tanzania at the beginning of its Green season.
 In the Serengeti, we were surrounded by zebra and wildebeest as far as we could see, and not another safari vehicle in sight, it felt truly special!
 What I noticed most on that trip was the colors coming to life.
 It wasn't all dry and dusty like on my previous trip.
-Vegetation was coming to life, the smells were different, and it really made photography more exciting.
-The kudu photo above was one of my favorite shots taken during that Green Season trip." - Red Hunt, Lion World Travel
+Vegetation was coming to life, the smells were different, and it really made photography more exciting." - Shazmin Giga, Africa Specialist

 Reason #4 - Stretch Your Dollars Further